bradbell/at_cascade/readme.rst

 In addition to the dismod_at database, a database with the following information will also be needed:

+- A specification of the age and time points in the rectangular omega grid.
+  Omega will be constrained on this grid and bilinearly interpolated between points in the grid.
-- The mtall data for every node on the omega_grid.
+- The mtall data for every node and every (age, time) point in the omega_grid.
   The same table could be used to hold this information for all diseases.
-- The mtspecific data for every node on the omega_grid.
+- The mtspecific data for every node and every (age, time) pont in the omega_grid.
 Note that mtspecific is different for each disease.
-  For each node and grid point, the omega constraints are computed using omega = mtall - mtspecific.
+  For each node and omega grid point, the omega constraints are computed using omega = mtall - mtspecific.
 - Covariate reference for every covariate in the start_node database and every node that we are predicting for.
 If this includes all covariates,